 The Company offers a defined contribution plan to most of its employees.
 The Company also has defined benefit pension plans (the "plans") covering certain employees of the Company and its subsidiaries.
 The plans' benefits are generally based on years of service and employee compensation.
 The Company's funding policy is consistent with the funding requirements of the Employment Retirement Income Security Act ("ERISA") and applicable international laws.
-The Company adopted certain provisions of ASC 715 on December 31, 2006 and, in accordance with the standard, the Company used a measurement date of December 31st for its pension and other postretirement benefit plans for the years ended December 31, 2008 and thereafter.
+The Company used a measurement date of December 31, 2006 and, in accordance with the standard, the Company used a measurement date of December 31st for its pension and other postretirement benefit plans for the years ended December 31, 2008 and thereafter.
 Prior to 2008, the Company used a September 30th measurement date for the majority of its defined benefit plans.